-10. Rights of the Parties Related to the Impartial Due Process Hearing

-Any party to a due process hearing has the following rights:

-- To be accompanied and advised by counsel and by individuals with special knowledge or training with respect to the problems of children with disabilities; - b.
-To present evidence and confront, cross-examine, and compel the attendance of witnesses; - c.
+- 10. Rights of the Parties Related to the Due Process Hearing.
+Any party to a due process hearing has the following rights: - To be accompanied and advised by counsel and by individuals with special knowledge or training with respect to the problems of children with disabilities; - To present evidence and confront, cross-examine, and compel the attendance of witnesses; - c.
 To prohibit the introduction of any evidence at the hearing that has not been disclosed to that party at least five (5) business days before the hearing; - d.
 To obtain a written, or, at the option of Parent(s), electronic, verbatim record of the hearing; - e.
 To obtain written, or, at the option of Parent(s), electronic findings of fact and decisions within 10 calendar days, excluding Saturday, Sunday, and any State holiday, after the conclusion of the hearing; and - f.
 To receive disclosure of all evaluations completed by five (5) business days prior to the hearing and recommendations based on the offering party's evaluations that the party intends to use at the hearing. - 11.
-Parental Rights Related to the Due Process Hearing a.
-To have the child who is the subject of the hearing present;
+Parental Rights Related to the Due Process Hearing.
+Parent(s) involved in hearings must be given the right: 209 - a.
+To have the child who is the subject of the hearing present; - b.
+To open the hearing to the public; - c.
+To have the record of the hearing and the findings of fact and decisions provided at no cost to Parent(s); and - d.
+To have access to the District's list of independent evaluators and may obtain an independent evaluation of their child at their own expense.
+Parent(s) may ask the hearing officer to determine whether an independent evaluation is needed.
+If the